Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Experiments

 \subsection{Implementation}

-In our paper, we use DeepSeek-V2~\cite{deepseekv2} as our teacher LLM to generate reasoning processes for questions.
+In our paper, we use ChatGPT as our teacher LLM to generate reasoning processes for questions.
 Specifically, we manually construct a demonstration set containing eight demonstrations.
-We then use this demonstration set to prompt DeepSeek-V2 to generate four reasoning paths for each question.
+We then use this demonstration set to prompt ChatGPT to generate four reasoning paths for each question.
 Each reasoning path is subsequently filtered, resulting in the creation of a KPDD dataset.
-Next, we use FlanT5 models—Small (60M), Base (250M), and Large (760M)~\citep{abs-2210-11416}—as our student LMs.
+Next, we use FlanT5 models—Small (60M), Base (250M), and Large (760M)~\cite{abs-2210-11416}—as our student LMs.
 By fine-tuning the FlanT5 models with the KPDD dataset, we aim to enhance their mathematical reasoning abilities.
 During the fine-tuning process, we set the learning rate to 5e-4, the batch size to 32, and the total number of training epochs to 10.
+The input and output lengths for KPDD-CoT/PoT-Key are set to 256 and 256, respectively, while the input and output lengths for KPDD-CoT/PoT-Solve are set to 512 and 256, respectively.